KirstinLyon/kickout/README.md

 # kickout

 kickout is an R package designed to process trampoline competition data from sporttech.io.
-This package provides tools to efficiently handle and analyze competition data, making it easier for users to work with trampoline-related datasets.
+This package provides tools to efficiently handle and process competition data, making it easier for users to work with trampoline-related datasets.

 ## Installation